voi-oss/dbt-exposures-crawler/README.md

 This example has been taken from the integration tests available in this project.
 You can read more in the `Testing` section below.

-## Assumptions and limitations
+## Features, assumptions and limitations

 * Only custom SQL written on Tableau workbooks using fully qualified names (`DATABASE.SCHEMA.OBJECT`) will be detected;
 * For now, only Tableau workbooks (and not published data sources) are supported.
-Also, only Snowflake SQL is currently supported.
+Also, only Snowflake SQL is currently supported;
+* Workbooks that are created under Tableau's [Personal spaces](https://help.tableau.com/current/pro/desktop/en-us/personal_space.htm) are ignored (since they usually not governed nor production-ready).

 ## Usage